Trump Administration Must Prioritize Cybersecurity

 A patchwork of outdated systems, ill-prepared for the next wave of attacks, could lead to catastrophic failures in critical infrastructure, from energy grids to financial networks.

-Key reforms are needed at agencies such as the Cybersecurity and Infrastructure Security Agency (CISA) and the National Security Agency (NSA), where streamlined processes and better inter-agency collaboration could help counteract the bureaucratic red tape that often stifles progress.
+Key reforms are needed at agencies like the Cybersecurity and Infrastructure Security Agency (CISA) and the National Security Agency (NSA), where streamlined processes and better inter-agency collaboration could help counteract the bureaucratic red tape that often stifles progress.

 Investments in public-private partnerships will also be critical.
 Despite its flaws, Microsoft’s advocacy highlights the importance of leveraging expertise from the private sector.